k3s-io/docs/docs/installation/configuration.md

 Available as of [v1.21.0+k3s1](https://github.com/k3s-io/k3s/releases/tag/v1.21.0%2Bk3s1)
 :::

 Multiple configuration files are supported.
-Configuration loads by default from `/etc/rancher/k3s/config.yaml` and `/etc/rancher/k3s/config.yaml.d/*.yaml` in alphabetical order.
+By default, configuration files are read from `/etc/rancher/k3s/config.yaml` and `/etc/rancher/k3s/config.yaml.d/*.yaml` in alphabetical order.
 The last value for a given key will be used.
-Slices are replaced.
+A `+` can be appended to the key to append the value to the existing string or slice, instead of replacing it.

 An example of multiple config files is below: